fuyu

 Literacy

-Students will identify the need for information; access, evaluate, and
+Students will identify the need for information; access, evaluate, and use information effectively, ethically, and legally.

 • Defines the scope of the research question or thesis with clarity and appropriate depth.